osstotalsoft/generator-webapp-rocket/README.md

  1. The project name.
 This will also be the name of the new folder in which the new application will live.
  2. Project description.
 This will be visible in the browser tab and link details.
  3. GraphQL address.
 By default it would be set to `localhost:4000`
+ 4. Use subscription.
+By default is set to false.
+This will include the WebSocket link in ApolloClient.
- 4. Application theme.
+ 5. Application theme.
 There is a list of available themes you can choose from.
- 5. Whether to generate default helm files or not.
+ 6. Whether to generate default helm files or not.
- 6. If you choose to include default helm files you would also be prompted to specify a name for your helm chart.
+ 7. If you choose to include default helm files you would also be prompted to specify a name for your helm chart.
- 7. Identity client name, configured in Identity SaaS for your new application.
+ 8. Identity client name, configured in Identity SaaS for your new application.
- 8. Identity scopes.
+ 9. Identity scopes.
- 9. Identity authority.
+ 10. Identity authority.
- 10. Use rights.
+ 11. Use rights.
 By default is set to false.
 This will also generate a `GET_USER_DATA` query that loads the users rights. (see the query below)
- 11. Include multi-tenancy.
+ 12. Include multi-tenancy.
 By default is set to false.
- 12. What package manager you wish to use to install the application dependencies. (npm or yarn).
+ 13. What package manager you wish to use to install the application dependencies. (npm or yarn).

 If you would like to start the application, simply run ``npm start`` in the newly created folder, otherwise you can begin editing and writing your application!